 When it comes to A/B testing, make sure your campaigns target the same audience.
 If Facebook Ad #1 targets women and Facebook Ad #2 targets men, you might get skewed results based on the preference of each sample pool, not the actual effectiveness of the ads.
 On the other hand, you could run the same advertisement in two separate demographics to see which demographic is more likely to engage with your content.
 Either way, it’s important to make sure you can know why one campaign out-performed the other without getting your lines crossed in the water.

 Understand the Actual Impact of Your Social Media Campaigns

 Tracking data is great, but only if you understand what it means.
 It might sound simple at first (The more clicks the merrier, right?) but social media metrics are a little more complicated than that.
 Take Facebook’s “Reach” metric, for example.
 At a glance, it may seem that you want to reach as many people as possible.
 In reality, you want to reach as many viable clients as possible.
 While it’s good to keep track of how many people in your target audience saw your ad, article, or post, it’s even more important to know how many of those people were actually interested in learning more about what your business had to say.
 In short, metrics like this don’t actually measure your success; they give you a glimpse of your post’s potential.

 Use a Dashboard to Assess Progress Quickly

 Once you start gathering data, you’ll need to review it quickly.
 Because social media is so commonly used, you’ll probably gather a lot of data – and fast.
-This is where dashboards come in.
+This is where social media KPI dashboard come in.
 A truly interactive dashboard can bring together your creative and your metrics for a side-by-side performance view, understandable by every stakeholder in your organization.
 By storing your information in one, easy-to-access place, you can identify the progress of your social media campaign at a glance and compare related sets of data without navigating through individual social media platforms and spreadsheets.